spotify/missinglink/README.md

 ### Target only conflicts from certain packages

-Conversely, found conflicts can be filtered based on the package name of the class that has the conflict.
+Conversely, the plugin can be configured to _only_ report on conflicts in specific packages, based on the name of the class that has the conflict.
 There are separate configuration options for targeting conflicts on the "source" side of the conflict and the "destination" side of the conflict.